Secretary: Mathew Gane firstname.lastname@example.org

 Terms of Reference

-The remit of the University of Warwick Sponsorship Committee (the Committee) is to ensure that studies sponsored by the University of Warwick (University) receive appropriate peer review, and comply with the requirements of the Research Governance Framework for Health and Social Care (2005), and/or the Medicines for Human Use (Clinical Trials) Regulations 2004 and subsequent amendments, and to standards of Good Clinical Practice (GCP).
+The remit of the University of Warwick Sponsorship Committee (the Committee) is to ensure that studies sponsored by the University of Warwick (University) receive appropriate peer review, and comply with the requirements of the UK Policy Framework for Health and Social Care Research (2017) and/or the Medicines for Human Use (Clinical Trials) Regulations 2004 and subsequent amendments, and to standards of Good Clinical Practice (GCP).

 Specifically the Committee will:

 a) Receive and review sponsorship applications from University staff and students, and approve, or approve in principle, and/or reject said applications;

 b) Ensure that studies sponsored or co-sponsored by the University can be undertaken within the requirements of the UK Policy Framework for Health and Social Care Research (2017), the Medicines for Human Use (Clinical Trials) Regulations 2004 and subsequent amendments, and to standards of Good Clinical Practice;